-16. We have to cheat a little now to send you just north of our boundaries to Bank Street Bookstore, which relocated to the corner of Broadway and 108th Street a year ago.
-Not only will you find rows and rows of kid-lit, along with knowledgeable staff to help you find the proper text for any occasion, you can enjoy its five-times-a-week story hours, or Sunday afternoon puppet shows.
+16. We have to cheat a little now to send you just north of our boundaries to Bank Street Bookstore, which is located on the corner of Broadway and 108th Street.
+Not only will you find rows and rows of kid-lit, along with knowledgeable staff to help you find the proper text for any occasion, you can enjoy its three-times-a-week story hours, or Sunday afternoon puppet shows.

-17. We realize farmers markets aren't shops per se, but there are a handful of good ones on the Upper West Side, and they're a lot less mobbed than Fairway, Trader Joe's or Whole Foods.
+17. The handful of good farmers' markets on the Upper West Side are a lot less mobbed than Fairway, Trader Joe's or Whole Foods.
 My family and I frequent the 97th Street Greenmarket, which is open Fridays year-round, and often features entertainment and activities, like live music and cooking demos.

 18. Another outdoor shopping destination: the GreenFlea in P.S.
 334's schoolyard and building.
-Every Sunday morning, you can find a variety of vintage and new items—clothes, toys, jewelry, cool knickknacks—both outdoors and inside.
+Every Sunday from 10am-5:30pm, you can find a variety of vintage and new items—clothes, toys, jewelry, cool knickknacks—both outdoors and inside.
 There are even seasonal refreshments, like warm cider in winter and fresh produce in spring.

 Magnolia dishes out its trademark confections from a bakery on the south end of the Upper West Side.
 Photo by Alexi Ueltzen via Flickr.